DRAFT - Stop Sucking at Async and Threading

 2 Async Runtimes

-Some languages like Go or Elixir are special because they follow academic paradigms like CSP or The Actor Model respectively.
-These languages work completely differently, and therefore handle async and multithreading completely differently.
+Some languages like Go or Erlang are special because they follow academic paradigms like CSP or The Actor Model respectively.
+The way these languages work are fundamentally different because their runtimes are based on academic principles rather than deriving functionality from lower-level features.

-The only sensible place to start is with the original runtime: The operating system.
+As you can see, this is an absolute mess.
+The only sensible place to start is with the original async runtime: The operating system.

 2.1 The Operating System Runtime

 Operating systems are extremely complex, so I will oversimplify details that aren't relevant to us right now.
-I will still try my best to remain accurate, but don't take any of these statements about how operating systems work as fact.
-With that out of the way, let's dig into the important parts of the operating system.
+I will still try my best to remain accurate, but the following subchapters are for understanding async, not OS dev, so keep that in mind.

 2.1.1 Processes & Threads

-To the CPU, this process is a giant list of single instructions that need to be executed one at a time until the process asks the kernel to exit it.
+From the perspective of the CPU, a process is just a giant list of single instructions that need to be executed one at a time until the process asks the kernel to exit it.
 This seems pretty straightforward, right?
 Well, there are plenty of situations where you will want a single process to spawn multiple processes that work together.
 For example, think about your web browser of choice.
-Look at how many processes that thing has.
-It's a lot.
+Use a task manager or process viewer to look at how many processes your web browser has.
+It's an astronomical amount.

 But what about threads?
-Threads are simply a more lightweight version of a process, although on modern systems there are only a handful of differences between processes and threads.
-One of the more notable differences is that threads have almost no memory isolation from the process that spawned it (parent process) as well as any child threads.
-If you declare a global variable in the parent process or any of the child threads, that parent process and any of the threads can access that global variable.
+Threads are more-or-less a more lightweight version of a process, although there are some very important differences between processes and threads.
+One of the more notable differences is that threads have almost no memory isolation from the process that spawned it (parent process) as well as any other child threads.
+This means that if you declare a global variable in the parent process or any of the child threads, that parent process and any of the threads can all access and potentially modify that global variable.

 2.1.2 Multitasking, Task Scheduling, & Context Switching